Enforcing a Property Settlement Agreement in Arizona

-Husband reissued those bonds during the parties’ marriage in both he and his wife’s name on March 11, 1966 for the sole purpose of ensuring those bonds would be inherited by Jeanne in the event of his death.
+Husband reissued those bonds during the parties’ marriage in both he and his wife’s name on March 11, 1966, for the sole purpose of ensuring Jeanne would inherit those bonds in the event of his death.

 Jeanne was ordered by the Arizona trial court to transfer possession of the United States Savings Bonds, as well as certain jewelry, to Delbert.
-The court specifically found the bonds were Delbert’s sole and separate separate property because he owned the bonds prior to the parties’ marriage and, further found, Delbert had only had them reissued in case of his untimely death and did not intend to transfer those bonds to the community.
+The court found the bonds were Delbert’s sole and separate property because he owned the bonds before the parties’ marriage and, further found, Delbert had only had them reissued in case of his untimely death and did not intend to transfer those bonds to the community.

-Wife returned the rings in a timely manner, but admitted to cashing the savings bonds prior to the separation, without the husband’s consent or permission.
-The trial court, therefore, issued an order requiring Jeanne to pay husband back the value of his separate property..
+The wife returned the rings promptly but admitted to cashing the savings bonds before the separation, without the husband’s consent or permission.
+The trial court, therefore, issued an order requiring Jeanne to pay husband back the value of his separate property.

-The appellate court indicated a trial court does not, pursuant to Arizona Revised Statute Section 25-318, have the authority to order Jeanne to divest herself of her sole and separate property, but it does have authority to order her to return Delbert’s sole and separate property that is in her “possession”.
+The appellate court indicated a trial court does not, according to Arizona Revised Statute Section 25-318, have the authority to order Jeanne to divest herself of her sole and separate property, but it does have authority to order her to return Delbert’s separate property that is in her “possession.”

 The Supreme Court, however, held that the trial court was mistaken in holding Jeanne in contempt of court because the issue pertained to the division of property, as opposed to spousal maintenance or child support, which cannot be enforced by contempt.
-Specifically, the Arizona Supreme Court held that Arizona constitutional provisions in Article II, Section 18 barring imprisonment for the collection of a debt applied to the case and reversed the trial court’s ruling holding Jeanne in contempt of court and ordering her incarceration, citing with authority the prior Arizona Supreme Court case of Stone v.
+Specifically, the Arizona Supreme Court held that Arizona constitutional provisions in Article II, Section 18 barring imprisonment for the collection of a debt.
+The court held that case applied and reversed the trial court’s ruling holding Jeanne in contempt of court and ordering her incarceration, citing with authority the prior Arizona Supreme Court case of Stone v.
 Stidham.

 Enforce Property Settlement Agreement | What You Need to Know

-The take away from this case is that an Arizona divorce court may order a party to return the other person’s sole and separate property to enforce property settlement agreement in Arizona and, further, can order the parties to exchange items of community property that is in the other’s possession.
+The take away from this case is that an Arizona divorce court may order a party to return the other person’s sole and separate property to enforce property settlement agreement in Arizona and, further, can order the parties to exchange items of community assets that are in the other’s possession.
 The court may also order a party to pay a sum of money to one party to either equalize the division of community property or to award a spouse for the value of his or her sole and separate property sold or transferred by the other spouse.
-The court does not, however, have the authority to hold a party in contempt of court for failing to pay a sum of money so ordered; thereby leaving the spouse whose sole and separate property was wrongfully disposed of having to rely upon other civil collection remedies, such as writs of execution, attachment, and/or garnishment.
+The court does not, however, have the authority to hold a party in contempt of court for failing to pay a sum of money so ordered.
+That leaves the spouse whose separate property was wrongfully disposed of having to rely upon other civil collection remedies, such as writs of execution, attachment, or garnishment.